-- RQ1 What effect do stereotypes have on the way people estimate others in labeling tasks? - RQ2 What is the impact of the ethnicity or sex of labelers on their judgment of others?
+- RQ1 What is the impact of stereotypes held by labelers on their estimates of others in labeling tasks? - RQ2 What is the impact of the ethnicity or sex of labelers on their estimates of others in labeling tasks?

 Our results show that labelers possess stereotypes independent of their own demographics and that these stereotypes impact the labels they assign.
-Further, we show that the ethnicities of both labelers and portraits impact the predictions assigned by the labelers3.
+Further, we show that the ethnicities of both labelers and portraits impact the predictions assigned by the labelers.
 Our results indicate that labeler bias is a function of both labeler demographics and characteristics of the labeled subject, suggesting that recruiting a diverse labeler pool may not be enough to counteract the bias.

-Overall, this paper contributes evidence for the existence of labeler bias and discusses the consequences.
-In particular, we contribute an investigation of bias in the context of a labeling task involving human faces using a publicly available dataset.
-Our findings raised awareness for labeler bias; in return, we hope that researchers and practitioners will ensure a diverse labeler sample to counteract the raised concerns.
-Thus, revisiting current practices is needed to develop AI systems with fewer biases.
+Overall, this paper contributes evidence for the existence of labeler bias and discusses its consequences.
+In particular, we contribute an investigation of bias in the context of a face-labeling task using a publicly available dataset.
+Our findings raise awareness for labeler bias, which we hope leads to researchers and practitioners critically examining and revisiting current practices in data labeling.